Reviews You Can Rely On

 Daypacks

-The best daypacks usually have fairly simple and versatile designs that make them ideal for any type of day trip.
+A great daypack usually has a fairly simple and versatile design that makes it ideal for any type of day trip.
 Those day trips can be on a hike, a bike ride, or even just a stroll around the city.
 Depending on your intended use, may value different specs in your daypack, but in general, the bags on your shortlist should be comfortable, versatile, and easy to use.

 Daypacks need to be large enough to fit everything you'd need for a day out – snacks, extra layers, a first aid kit, and more, but small enough that they you aren't packing around a lot of extra fabric for just a few items.
 They're also great for commuters since they usually have multiple water bottle pockets, one for coffee and one for water, and enough to carry all your daily essentials.
 Many hiking-specific daypacks will have more technical features like a separate internal sleeve for a hydration reservoir, hip belt pockets, and additional external straps to secure things like helmets, trekking poles, an ice axe, or even skis.